alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 There are different rules, if you’re travelling with them and they’re for [personal use](https://www.gov.uk/bringing-food-animals-plants-into-uk/pets-and-other-animals).

-If you’re importing ‘prohibited plants’ for scientific research or any other reason, you'll need a licence,
+If you’re importing ‘prohibited plants’ for scientific research or any other reason, [you'll need a licence](#importing-controlled-plants).

 ##Importing 'controlled' plants